bharathsudharsan/Edge2Train/README.md

 We provide *Edge2Train* (E2T) algorithm for all Arduino IDE-supported MCUs.
 E2T can be used to train SVMs (for binary classification tasks) on MCUs.

-## MCU boards, datasets chosen for training SVMs on MCUs
+## Datasets, MCU boards chosen for training SVMs on MCUs

 ### Datasets